 6. Omega 3

 Omega 3 deficiency is common.
 Why?
-The best source of omega 3 fats is wild-caught fish, especially fatty fish.
-Research suggests that the ratios of omega 3 intakes are lower than ever in the typical American diet.
+The best source of omega-3 fats is wild-caught fish, especially fatty fish like sardines.
+Research suggests that the ratios of omega-3 intakes are lower than ever in the typical American diet.

 Fish oil supplements are the primary supplement for omega 3’s.
 What does fish oil do in our bodies?